Ssenseii/c_beej/README.md

 struct Point p1 = {3, 4}, *ptr = &p1;
 printf("%d\n", ptr->x);
 /// We create a struct, then we create a pointer to that struct, then we use it to access the x value.

+---

+### Constant Numeric Types

+Hexadecimal and Octal:

+int a = 0xA12B
+printf("%x", a); /// prints "1a2b"

+int a = 012;
+printf("%o", a)  /// prints 12

+there's an unofficial extension in many C compilers that allows you to represent a binary number:

+int x = 0b101010;
+printf("%d/n", x); // prints 42;

+you can add types at the end of numbers to be more precise: long int x = 122L long long int x = 125L

+unsiffixed floats are actually double. so impend f at then end if you want it to force it to be a float. and a double has no suffix but long double: long double x = 1234.564L

+you can print scientific notation using %e.

+double x = 0xa.1p3;
+printf("%a\n", x);  // 0x1.42p+6

+this is insanity we'll deal with later when we need to.

+## Conversions